Swongsen/Software-Testing/PPA1/README.md

 ## Experiences

-- Alain Garcia's Experiences
-    I believe that Test Driven Development (TDD) allows me to focus more on core features.
+- Alain Garcia: I believe that Test Driven Development (TDD) allows me to focus more on core features.
 Without TDD, I would often implement unnecessary or possibly redundant code.
 TDD also provides a fantastic way to organize your thoughts.
+A drawback to TDD is that it took me more time to finish the project.
 Unit testing provides a much quicker way to make sure that everything in a given project still works.
 I found that while working on this project, there were many times where I would add code that would break certain functionality.
 Unit Testing made it so I could catch these mistakes before going any further.